-Let’s take your mCommerce strategy further and take advantage of shoppable tags – a tool that allows brands to send their followers directly to their website from an Instagram post.
+But, just posting a few photos to your Instagram is not enough.
+You need to take your mCommerce strategy further and take advantage of shoppable tags – a tool that allows brands to redirect their followers directly to their website from an Instagram post.

-Shoppable tags are a great feature for brands to drive traffic from the platform since Instagram doesn’t allow links in captions; only one in the bio is allowed.
+Shoppable tags are a great feature for brands to drive more sales since Instagram doesn’t allow links in captions.

 You may ask yourself how to set Shoppable tags on your Instagram?
 Well, just simply follow these steps: